1,000 Trees in 1,000 Days

 Mossville Rigmaiden Center - 40 trees planted: Green Ash, Water Oak, Wild Pear, Dogwood

-To nominate a tree planting site, contact McNeese State University Harold & Pearl Dripps School of Agricultural Sciences at 337-475-5691.
+To nominate a site for a future tree planting, contact McNeese State University Harold & Pearl Dripps School of Agricultural Sciences at 337-475-5691.

 Community Foundation of Southwest Louisiana, Calcasieu Parish Police Jury, City of Westlake, City of Sulphur, City of Lake Charles, Southwest Louisiana Chamber-Economic Development Alliance, Port of Lake Charles, Calcasieu Parish School System, Coastal Plain Conservancy, the State of Louisiana Office of State Parks, and the State of Louisiana Department of Agriculture and Forestry.